TOWN of UNION BRIDGE SERVICES

 - Sidewalks: Owners within the corporate limits must keep sidewalk and curb in good and substantial repair!
 Owners and occupants of premises must also remove snow and ice within twenty-four (24) hours after any snow or ice ceases to fall

-Town Councilwoman Laura Conaway is in-charge of the town's street lights.
+Town Councilwoman Cheri Thompson is in-charge of sanitation and the town's street lights.

-Collection day trash and recyclables is every Wednesday
+Collection day for trash and recyclables is every Wednesday.

 Collection company: Hughes Trash Removal (410-848-4747)